Elasticity theory of structuring: Introduction

 \section{Introduction}

-In~\cite{Soklakov_2013a} we reviewed the shortcomings of the pre-crisis approach to product design, advocated the need for a better, more quantitative, approach and proposed some practical solutions.
+In~\cite{Soklakov_2014_WQS} we reviewed the shortcomings of the pre-crisis approach to product design and advocated the need for a better, more quantitative, approach.
+We started to build this approach in~\cite{Soklakov_2011} and provided further illustrations in~\cite{Soklakov_2013a}.

 So far, most of our examples have been centered around the important special case of the growth-optimizing investor.
-This is an investor which defines growth in terms of compounded rate of returns (logarithmic rate of return) and seeks to maximize the expectation of this rate regardless of the risks.
+This investor defines growth in terms of the compounded rate of return (logarithmic rate of return) and seeks to maximize the expectation of this rate regardless of the risks.
 First introduced by Bernoulli in 1738, this is probably the oldest and one of the best researched benchmarks of investment behavior~\cite{Bernoulli_1738, Christensen_2005}.

-With the growth-optimizing (very risky) investor on the one hand and the risk-free (bond) investor on the other hand, we got some feel for the range of products which most sensible investors would want to use~\cite{Soklakov_2011}.
-In this paper we refine our framework empowering individual investors to control their risk appetite in a more precise way.
+With the growth-optimizing (very risky) investor on the one hand and the risk-free (bond) investor on the other hand, we begun to understand the range of products which most sensible investors would want to use~\cite{Soklakov_2011}.
+In this paper we refine our framework allowing investors to control their risk appetite in a more precise way.

+Combining Bayesian information processing with rational optimization gives us a simple new tool for product design -- the payoff elasticity equation.
+This is the main technical result of the paper.
+After some demonstrations of the equation, including detection and prevention of inadvertent gambling, we summarize our approach to product design as a self-contained manufacturing process.
+In terms of infrastructure, this is fully compatible with existing business environments.\\